$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Preliminaries

 In this paper, we consider classes of finite groups such as the class of all finite groups or the class of all finite $p$-groups where $p$ is some prime.
-These two classes of finite groups are examples of extension-closed pseudo-varieties of finite groups as seen in the following definition.
+These two classes of finite groups are examples of extension-closed pseudovarieties of finite groups as seen in the following definition.

-\begin{definition} A class of finite groups that is closed under subgroups, finite direct products, quotients, and extensions is called an \textbf{extension-closed pseudo-variety of finite groups}. \end{definition} From this point onward, we assume that the class $\C$ is an extension closed pseudo-variety of finite groups.
+\begin{definition} A class of finite groups that is closed under subgroups, finite direct products, quotients, and extensions is called an \textbf{extension-closed pseudovariety of finite groups}. \end{definition} From this point onward, we assume that the class $\C$ is an extension-closed pseudovariety of finite groups. \begin{lemma} Let $\C$ be an extension-closed pseudovariety of finite groups, and let $G$ be a residually-$\C$ group.
+If $F \leq G$ is finite then $F \in \C$. \end{lemma} \begin{proof} Let $F \leq G$ be finite.
+Since $G$ is residually-$\C$, there is $K \in \NC(G)$ such that the natural projection $\pi \colon G \to G/K$ is injective on $F$, i.e.\ $F \simeq \pi(F) \leq G/K$.
+Since $G/K \in \C$ we see that $\pi(F) \in \C$ as the class $\C$ is closed under taking subgroups. \end{proof}

 In the profinite case, i.e.~when $\C$ is the class of all finite subgroups, one can easily demonstrate that a subgroup $H \leq G$ is open in the profinite topology on $G$ if and only if it has finite index in $G$.
-Further, one can show that $H$ is closed in $G$ if and only if it is an (possibly infinite) intersection of subgroups of finite index.
-Analogous statement can be made in the general case, the following lemma combines \cite[Theorem 3.1]{hall} \cite[Theorem 3.3]{hall}. \begin{lemma} Let $G$ be a group and let $H \leq G$.
+Furthermore, one can show that $H$ is closed in $G$ if and only if it is an (possibly infinite) intersection of subgroups of finite index.
+An analogous statement can be made in the general case as seen in the following lemma which combines \cite[Theorem~3.1]{hall} and \cite[Theorem~3.3]{hall}. \begin{lemma} Let $G$ be a group and let $H \leq G$.
 Then $H$ is $\mathcal{C}$-open in $G$ if and only if there is $N \in \NC(G)$ such that $N \leq H$.
 In particular, every $\mathcal{C}$-open subgroup is $\mathcal{C}$-closed in $G$ and is of finite index in $G$.
 Furthermore, $H$ is $\mathcal{C}$-closed in $G$ if and only if it is an intersection of $\mathcal{C}$-open subgroups of $G$. \end{lemma}